Guide to business credit card limits & how to increase them

 What is a business credit card limit?

 A business credit card limit is the maximum amount the card issuer allows you to spend.
-So if your business credit card limit is $25,000, that’s how much you can charge to your account—whether it’s all at once or spread out over multiple months and purchases.
+So if your business credit card limit is $25,000, that’s how much you can charge to your account—whether it’s all at once or spread out over multiple purchases.

 Your business’s financial health

 Lenders look at your full financial picture, including your business’s assets, liabilities, current debt and cash flow.
 If your finances are in good shape, it shows your business is stable and can handle credit well.
-Keeping your cash flow positive and your debt low can go a long way in helping you eventually qualify for a higher credit limit.
+Keeping your cash flow positive and your debt low can go a long way in helping you qualify for a higher credit limit.

 Your business’s revenue